DOCA NVMe Emulation Application Guide

 CSTS.RDYbit to 1.

-CSTS.RDYset to 1, host polling is now unblocked, completing the initialization process.
+Host Polling Unblocked – With the CSTS.RDY set to 1, the host polling is now unblocked, completing the initialization process.

 Reset and Shutdown Flow

-The reset flow in NVMe using SPDK is crucial for maintaining the integrity and stability of the storage subsystem, allowing the system to recover gracefully afterward.
+The reset flow in NVMe using SPDK is crucial for maintaining the integrity and stability of the storage subsystem, to allow the system afterwards to recover gracefully.

 The reset process can be initiated by: